Persenet

 Persenet (Personet, Per-sent) was an ancient Egyptian queen consort of the 4th Dynasty.
-She may have been a daughter of King Khufu and a wife of King Khafre.
+She may have been a daughter of Pharaoh Khufu and a wife of Pharaoh Khafre.
 She is mainly known from her tomb at Giza (G 8156).

 Biography

 According to Grajetzki, Persenet's full set of titles was: great of sceptre (wr.t-ḥts), king's beloved wife (ḥm.t-nỉswt mrỉỉt=f) and king's daughter of his body (sat-niswt-nt-xtf).
 The position of her tomb suggests that she was the wife of king Khafre and possibly a daughter of Khufu.
 Persenet may be the mother of the vizier Nikaure.

 Tomb

 Persenet's tomb is LG 88 in Giza using the numbering introduced by Lepsius.
 It is also given the designation G 8156.
 The tomb is a rock-cut mastaba located in the Central Field which is part of the Giza Necropolis.

 Persenet's tomb is adjacent to that of Nikaure and were probably constructed at the same time.
 Persenet's tomb can be entered through and entrance in the south wall or an entrance in the east wall which connects to the tomb of Nikaure.
 The chamber is L-shaped and contains two pillars.
 There are no decorations on the walls but the pillars are inscribed.